caomuqing/caomuqing.github.io/_projects/2015-delta.md

 # citation: 'Your Name, You.
 (2010). &quot;Paper Title Number 2.&quot; <i>Journal 1</i>.
 1(2).'
 ---

 In collaboration with Delta Electronics Inc. I led a team of 2 research fellows and 2 research assistants to develop solutions for autonomous robot planning in multi-level buildings and dense human crowds.
+The autonomous algorithm has been successfully tested in HDB buildings near Commonwealth, Singapore.

 Robot platform: